 First, let’s look at the non-ad side of things.

 Native visitor engagement increased and so did my conversion rates.
 In October, I had a terrible 0.8% visits to conversion.
 It’s painful to even type that, but it’s true.
 This month’s visits to conversions rate are at 3.4%.
 That is a 324.9% increase.

 The numbers above are a weak comparison of my content engagement.
 As you can see, my inbound strategy is continuing to work.
 I am driving traffic and they are engaging.
 But the big difference is, with the help of Brightinfo, my engagement increased by 10.8% and my conversions increased by 37.5%.
 That is what I like to see!

 Above is a report of the most clicked content.
 Here’s the really cool part: since I create a ton of new content each week, some of my older posts, which still have value, get lost in the pile.
 Brightinfo helps to keep my evergreen content alive.
 By comparing what your user is engaging with, the platform helps guide them to other content that is more likely to nurture them into converting.

 So if this was all I saw in one week, I’d be stoked.
 I am getting more engagement, my traffic is continuing to grow, and now they are starting to convert at a higher rate.
 But I haven’t even gotten to the good part yet.

 Part of what drew me to Brightinfo was their ads platform.
-Through their platform I am able to get my content and offers in front of my audience unlike anything else I’ve seen.
-Instead of competing for higher posting in search engines or overloading social feeds, they put your content and offers on high traffic and persona related sites.
+Through their platform, I am able to get my content and offers in front of my audience unlike anything else I’ve seen.
+Instead of competing for higher posting in search engines or overloading social feeds, they put your content and offers on high-traffic and persona-related sites.
 This way, your content is only being “advertised” to people who are already looking for your solution.
-While I was a little skeptical at first, I have been blow away not only by the amount of leads, but the quality of the leads coming my way.
+While I was a little skeptical at first, I have been blown away not only by the amount of leads, but the quality of the leads coming my way.

 Here is October’s ROI on paid search: